On October 1, 2017, Innovative Schools Network changed its name to Partner Schools Network!

 Interviews with Principals of Three Innovative Schools Network (ISN) Schools in Memphis (Romer, 2015)

-Interviews with three principals of Memphis ISN schools spotlighted Facing History’s contributions to fostering character, upstanding, and proactive positive social and emotional vocabulary.
+Interviews with three principals of Memphis ISN schools (now called Partner Schools Network, or PSN) spotlighted Facing History’s contributions to fostering character, upstanding, and proactive positive social and emotional vocabulary.
 The principals found that Facing History had a positive impact on their school cultures and on teacher-to-teacher communication.

 Discipline: Two principals credited Facing History with helping them deal with difficult issues of conflict and discipline, in part because they now framed issues differently and had a common vocabulary.
 One principal attributed an increased mindfulness of discipline implementation to Facing History's influence and said working with Facing History played “a major role” in decreasing suspensions.